- Read the application instructions carefully.

 When will I be informed of the selection results?

 You will receive a letter indicating whether or not your proposal has been funded.
-All applicants will receive a letter and a copy of the reviewers’ critique.
+All applicants will receive a letter and a copy of the reviewers' critique.
 Awarded applicants will then receive a personal phone call or e-mail.
 Unsuccessful applicants will usually receive a formal letter in June.
-The Grants Review Committee meets in the spring to make its recommendations and the final funding approval is made by the NBF Board of Trustees in late May or early June.
-Grantees who will be funded are announced in June and funds are disbursed in July.
+The Grants Review Committee meets in the spring to make its recommendations and the final funding approval is made by the Foundation boards in late May or early June.
+Grant applicants who will be funded are announced in June and funds are disbursed in early July.

 How are grant recipients selected?